ddneilson/openjd-specifications/wiki/Introduction-to-Creating-a-Job.md

 Fri Jul  5 09:33:02 2024	----------------------------------------------
 Fri Jul  5 09:33:02 2024	Phase: Running action
 Fri Jul  5 09:33:02 2024	----------------------------------------------
-Fri Jul  5 09:33:02 2024	Running command /private/var/folders/93/p7mk60kn69ggyc87dfbwtht80000gr/T/OpenJD/sample_session0bd5l1au/tmphe6bjl3c.sh
+Fri Jul  5 09:33:02 2024	Running command /private/var/folders/93/p7mk/T/OpenJD/sample_session0bd5l1au/tmphe6bjl3c.sh
 Fri Jul  5 09:33:02 2024	Command started as pid: 85706
 Fri Jul  5 09:33:02 2024	Output:
 Fri Jul  5 09:33:03 2024	Blender 4.1.1 (hash e1743a0317bc built 2024-04-16 00:06:22)
-Fri Jul  5 09:33:03 2024	Error: Cannot read file "/private/var/folders/93/p7mk60kn69ggyc87dfbwtht80000gr/T/OpenJD/sample_session0bd5l1au/3d/pavillon_barcelone_v1.2.blend": No such file or directory
+Fri Jul  5 09:33:03 2024	Error: Cannot read file "/private/var/folders/93/p7mk/T/OpenJD/sample_session0bd5l1au/3d/pavillon_barcelone_v1.2.blend": No such file or directory
 Fri Jul  5 09:33:03 2024
 Fri Jul  5 09:33:03 2024	Blender quit
 ...
 ```

 Uh-oh, there's an error!
-Blender couldn't find the input file.
-This is because all actions in a Session are always run with their
+The error means that Blender couldn't find the input file.
+This is because all actions in a Session are always
-current working directory being the Session's temporary working directory
+run with their current working directory being the Session's temporary working directory, which was
-(`/private/var/folders/93/p7mk60kn69ggyc87dfbwtht80000gr/T/OpenJD/sample_session0bd5l1au` in this case), the scene file argument to your
+`/private/var/folders/93/p7mk/T/OpenJD/sample_session0bd5l1au` in this case.
+In our script, we've been using a relative path relative
-shell script was given as a relative path to the current working directory, and the scene file isn't in the Session's temporary
+path to the current working directory, and the scene file isn't in the Session's temporary
-working directory (it's actually in `/Users/myusername/blender_demo/3d/pavillon_barcelone_v1.2.blend` on this workstation).
+working directory; it's actually in `/Users/myusername/blender_demo/3d/pavillon_barcelone_v1.2.blend` on this workstation.
 So, let's fix that up by changing the arguments to the command that the Task runs (note that we'll also have the same issue with
 the `output_frames` directory, so we'll preemptively fix that as well):